Linwood, Kansas: Relocation

-Much of Linwood's commerce came from the saw mills on the river, so the city had grown very near the banks of the Kansas River (affectionately known as the “Kaw” River) that flows eastward to the Missouri.
-After the 1903 flood damaged and endangered much of the city, it was relocated about one mile (1.6 km) north to its present location out of “the bottoms” (as they are still known today) near the river.
+Much of Linwood's commerce came from the sawmills on the river, as the city had grown very near the banks of the Kansas River (known as the “Kaw” River) that flows eastward to the Missouri.
+After the 1903 flood damaged and endangered much of Linwood, the city was relocated about one mile (1.6 km) north to its present location out of “the bottoms” (as they are still known today) near the river.